-Then again, most people do business with people in their neighbourhood.
-This is especially true with regards to smaller hosting companies.
+Then again, most people do business with people in their neighborhood.
+This is especially true with regard to smaller hosting companies.
 In that respect, it makes more sense if this is used as perhaps a counterweight to when big directory type sites try and rank for lots of local terms against smaller folks.

 Web results 1-10 of 3,180,000

 That Ron Paul Google Trends Chart It Uses a Mis Spelling To Hide the Real Results

 Google Trends uses IP address information from our server logs to make the best guess about where queries originated.
 Language information is determined by the language version…

 Let us discuss how to put g-trends to some good use many uses of google trends … Many uses of Google Trends Let us discuss how to put G-Trends to some good use

 The BBC Newsonline article: Birmingham tops web porn search uses Google Trends to make claims about what end-users in specific cities are searching for most often based on a flawed …